lucaspenney/ManaStack-API/docs/simulation.md

 `api.manastack.com/simulate?game=<id>&player=player1&action=<actionindex>`

 Keep repeating this process until there are no actions to take.
 Constantly retrieving the game history after each action gives you a reliable way to display the game state, as it will update for both player and AI actions.

+Note that there is a session timeout for games with human players - failure to take an action within a certain time period will cause the server to assume that you're no longer playing, and the game will be deleted.